poojaumathe/EDA_Churn/README.md

-# EDA_Churn
-Exploratory Data Analysis on Churn data set in R programming
+# Exploratory Data Analysis on Churn data set in R programming

-# The data set contains 20 predictors worth of information about 3333 customers, along with the
-target variable, churn, an indication of whether that customer churned (left the company) or not.
+The data set contains 20 predictors worth of information about 3333 customers, along with the target variable, churn, an indication of whether that customer churned (left the company) or not.

 Exploratory Data Analysis: